great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

 **Cell 3**
 ![Cell3](../../images/getting_started_tutorial/tutorial_create_expectations_cell3_onboarding_assistant.png)

 3. Cell 3 is where you run a Data Assistant.
-In this case, the assistant being used is the Onboarding Assistant, which which will profile the data provided by your batch request and create the relevant Expectations to add to your `taxi.demo` suite.
+In this case, the assistant being used is the Onboarding Assistant, which will Profile the data provided by your Batch Request and create the relevant Expectations to add to your `taxi.demo` suite.

 **Cell 4**
 ![Cell4](../../images/getting_started_tutorial/tutorial_create_expectations_cell4.png)